Skip to main content

 How much is the Thailand eVOA fee from Dubai?

-The official Thailand eVOA costs USD 35, which is approximately AED 128 at February 2026 exchange rates.
+The official Thailand eVOA costs USD 35 (approximately AED 128 at February 2026 exchange rates) and is available only to Visa-on-Arrival nationalities — currently Azerbaijan, Belarus and Serbia, with India joining once the approved reversion is published in the Royal Gazette.
 This fee is paid online through the official Thai government portal at tp.consular.go.th.
 It is non-refundable.
 Many third-party websites charge USD 50 to USD 80 for the same eVOA — always use the official portal.

 How much does a Thailand tourist visa cost from Dubai?